sysops-notes/sysops-notes.github.io/sections/cloudformation.md

 	* References
 	* Functions
 * `TerminationProtection`
-	* * Can prevent stack from accidental deletes
+	* Can prevent stack from accidental deletes

 ### Retaining Data on Delete

 * Can put `DeletionPolicy` on any resource
 	* `DeletionPolicy=Retain`: Will preserve/backup resource
 	* `DeletionPolicy=Snapshot `: Only works on: EBS volume, ElastiCache, RDS, RedShift
 	* `DeletionPolicy=Delete `: Default.
 Delete resource
-	* Note: Delete S3 bucket, first need to delete it's content
+* Note: To delete S3 bucket, first need to delete it's content

 ## Nested stacks